postmanlabs/postman-runtime/README.md

         // Enable or disable certificate verification (only supported on Node, ignored in the browser)
         strictSSL: false,

+        // Use an insecure HTTP parser that accepts invalid HTTP headers (only supported on Node, ignored in the browser)
+        insecureHTTPParser: false,

         // Enable or disable detailed request-response timings (only supported on Node, ignored in the browser)
         timings: true,